jupyterlab/jupyterlab/docs/source/user/interface.rst

 [screenshot]

-You can also navigate JupyterLab using vim, emacs, and Sublime style key-maps.
+You can also navigate JupyterLab using vim, emacs, and Sublime Text key-maps.
 Customize your shortcuts with these settings, by selecting Settings, Text Editor Key Map, and selecting your preferred key-map.